aflaxman/gbd/docs/dismod_data_server.rst

 3. Generate Disease Model with all data included, adding country level covariates and age weights, when necessary and available.

+4. Load Regional Mortality Curves from a csv file, and easily merge them into Disease Models.

 View Model
 ----------